CDCgov/data-exchange-processing-status/pstatus-graphql-ktor/README.md

 # Overview
+This project is the processing status service.
+The pstatus-graph-ktor service provides the following features:

+Ability to query for existing reports, uploads, upload status.
-This project is the processing status report sink.
-It listens for messages on an Azure Service bus, validates the messages, and if validated persists them to CosmosDB.
+Validating the messages, and if validated persists them to CosmosDB.
+Provides the feature for a user to subscribe or unsubscribe to email notifications.
+Workflows.

 This is a microservice built using Ktor that can be built as a docker container image.

+## Environment Variable Setup

+### Database

+For Cosmos DB only, set the following environment variables:

+COSMOS_DB_CLIENT_ENDPOINT - your Cosmos DB client endpoint.
+COSMOS_DB_CLIENT_KEY - Your Cosmos DB client key.

+### GRAPHQL
+GRAPHQL_PATH - The path for the GraphQL endpoint.

+### Security
+SECURITY_ENABLED - Boolean value.
+Set to false for development purposes in the local development environments.

+### Notifications
+PSTATUS_NOTIFICATIONS_BASE_URL - The notifications service base url.

+### Workflows
+PSTATUS_WORKFLOW_NOTIFICATIONS_BASE_URL - The workflows service base url.

 ## Publish to CDC's Azure Container Registry
 ```commandline